-- expected economic returns to E&P companies of new well completions; - · domestic and foreign economic conditions and supply of and demand for oil and natural gas; - the level of prices, and expectations about future prices, of oil and natural gas; - the cost of exploring for, developing, producing and delivering oil and natural gas; - the level of global oil and natural gas E&P; - the level of domestic and global oil and natural gas inventories; - federal, state and local regulation of hydraulic fracturing activities, as well as E&P activities, including public pressure on governmental bodies and regulatory agencies to regulate our industry; - U.S. federal, state and local and non-U.S. governmental taxes and regulations, including the policies of governments regarding the exploration for and production and development of their oil and natural gas reserves. - political and economic conditions in oil and natural gas producing countries; - actions by the members of the Organization of Petroleum Exporting Countries with respect to oil production levels and announcements of potential changes in such levels, including the failure of such countries to comply with production cuts announced in November 2016;
+- expected economic returns to E&P companies of new well completions; - · domestic and foreign economic conditions and supply of and demand for oil and natural gas; - the level of prices, and expectations about future prices, of oil and natural gas; - · the cost of exploring for, developing, producing and delivering oil and natural gas; - the level of global oil and natural gas E&P; - the level of domestic and global oil and natural gas inventories; - federal, state and local regulation of hydraulic fracturing activities, as well as E&P activities, including public pressure on governmental bodies and regulatory agencies to regulate our industry; - U.S. federal, state and local and non-U.S. governmental taxes and regulations, including the policies of governments regarding the exploration for and production and development of their oil and natural gas reserves. - political and economic conditions in oil and natural gas producing countries; - actions by the members of the Organization of Petroleum Exporting Countries ("OPEC") and certain non-OPEC producers, including Russia, with respect to oil production levels and announcements of potential changes in such levels;

-- moratoriums on drilling activity resulting in a cessation of operation or a failure to expand operations; - global weather conditions and natural disasters; - worldwide political, military and economic conditions; - · lead times associated with acquiring equipment and products and availability of qualified personnel; - the discovery rates of new oil and natural gas reserves; - stockholder activism or activities by non-governmental organizations to restrict the exploration, development and production of oil and natural gas; - · the availability of water resources, suitable proppant and chemicals in sufficient quantities for use in hydraulic fracturing fluids; - · advances in exploration, development and production technologies or in technologies affecting energy consumption; - the potential acceleration of development of alternative fuels; - · the price and availability of alternative fuels; - merger and divestiture activity among oil and natural gas producers and drilling contractors; and - uncertainty in capital and commodities markets and the ability of oil and natural gas companies to raise equity capital and debt financing.
+- moratoriums on drilling activity resulting in a cessation of operation or a failure to expand operations; - global weather conditions and natural disasters; - worldwide political, military and economic conditions; - · lead times associated with acquiring equipment and products and availability of qualified personnel; - the discovery rates of new oil and natural gas reserves; - stockholder activism or activities by non-governmental organizations to limit certain sources of funding for the energy sector or restrict the exploration, development and production of oil and natural gas; - · the availability of water resources, suitable proppant and chemicals in sufficient quantities for use in hydraulic fracturing fluids; - · advances in exploration, development and production technologies or in technologies affecting energy consumption; - the potential acceleration of development of alternative fuels; - the price and availability of alternative fuels; - · merger and divestiture activity among oil and natural gas producers and drilling contractors; and - uncertainty in capital and commodities markets and the ability of oil and natural gas companies to raise equity capital and debt financing.